matt-dray/tidyswirl/README.md

 * Kirill Müller and Hadley Wickham (2019). tibble: Simple Data Frames.
 R package version 2.1.1. https://CRAN.R-project.org/package=tibble
 * Hadley Wickham and Lionel Henry (2019). tidyr: Easily Tidy Data with 'spread()' and 'gather()' Functions.
 R package version 0.8.3. https://CRAN.R-project.org/package=tidyr

-[^package-format]: Note that this course teaches on a package-by-package basis, even though you would use functions from multiple packages in a typical tidyverse workflow.
-This is [recorded in an issue](https://github.com/matt-dray/tidyswirl/issues/6).